-September 19, 2011
+September 7, 2015

-City/County Association of Governments of San Mateo County County Office Building 555 County Center Fifth Floor Redwood City, California 94063 Attention: John Hoang, Program Manager
+City/County Association of Governments of San Mateo County County Office Building 555 County Center Fifth Floor Redwood City, California 94063 Attention: Jeffrey Lacap, Transportation Programs Specialist

-Re: Level of Service and Performance Measure Monitoring Report - 2011
+Re: Level of Service and Performance Measure Monitoring Report - 2015

-Dear Mr. Hoang:
+Dear Mr. Lacap:

-Jacobs Engineering Group Inc. (Jacobs) is pleased to submit the report for the 2011 LOS and Performance Measure Monitoring to support of the 2011 Congestion Management Program for the City/County Association of Governments of San Mateo County (C/CAG).
+Jacobs Engineering Group Inc. (Jacobs) is pleased to submit the report for the 2015 LOS and Performance Measure Monitoring to support of the 2015 Congestion Management Program for the City/County Association of Governments of San Mateo County (C/CAG).

-Jacobs conducted the 2011 study for C/CAG utilizing the latest technology for performing CMP studies.
+Jacobs conducted the 2015 study for C/CAG utilizing the latest technology for performing CMP studies.
 Our extensive and unique experience provides a cost-effective and cutting edge process to obtain and analyze traffic data.
-Jacobs has developed a methodology including GPS and GIS over the past 10 years with exciting results.
+Jacobs has developed a methodology including GPS and GIS over the past 15 years with exciting results.
 The addition of the GIS linear reference system has added a component that has never before been applied to network analyses.
-For the first time, C/CAG now has an extensive database integrated in GIS for easy access and historic comparisons.
+Over the last 3 update cycles, Jacobs has developed a comprehensive database for C/CAG that now is integrated in GIS for easy access and historic comparisons.

 C/CAG has taken a major step forward in having the ability to take the GIS data, in addition to the historic tables, and integrate the digital data with your travel demand model.
-The speeds, roadway attributes, etc can be conflated with the model to produce a very robust and comprehensive system.
-This was not available in the past because the methodology used with tables and charts did not produce the value added products of this 2011 study.
+The speeds, roadway attributes, etc. can be conflated with the model to produce a very robust and comprehensive system.
+This was not available in the past because the methodology used with tables and charts did not produce the value added products of this 2015 study.
 Jacobs will continue to support C/CAG to produce the best value that not only meets the intended LOS monitoring requirements to allow historic comparisons of this project, but produces the results in a form that can be used by many other areas within the county and by its members.